losol/positor/readme.txt

 = 1.1.7 - 30.06.2017 =
 * Fixed escaping of some output
 * Live preview of title and description editing in Customizer.
+* Fixed multiple items in footers, and positioning of elements.